Excellent firms don’t believe in excellence—only in constant improvement and constant change.

 The value stream is the most important organizational construct in SAFe.
 ‘Taking a systems view of value delivery’ means understanding all the steps from ideation and feature approval to development through deployment, all the way to release.
 The total average time for all these steps, including the delay times, is the average time-to-market for any new feature.
-This gives us one more important tool in our toolbox: the process of value stream mapping (see the Value Stream article), an analytical process teams can use to first understand, and then improve, time-to-market.
+This gives us one more important tool in our toolbox: the process of value stream mapping, which is an analytical process, teams can use first to understand, and then improve, time-to-market.

 An important step, as the SAFe enterprise matures its thinking, is to map the value stream and make continuous improvements.
 The steps are as follows:

-- From receipt of customer request to release, map the current state by identifying all the steps, value-added times, handoffs, and delays.
+- From the receipt of a customer request to release, map the current state by identifying all the steps, value-added times, handoffs, and delays.